 Tablescapes, what?
 Yes, I thought the very same thing until I came a crossed it on Pinterest looking for table setting inspiration for this year’s Thanksgiving feast.
 I absolutely love the word now.
-I have enjoyed for the first time ever going to the craft store and scoping out some ideas for this years table setting.
+For the first time ever I have enjoyed going to the craft store and scoping out some ideas for this years table setting.
 I really want it to be a special holiday for us as a family, so I am going all out.

 I will fully admit I get a little emotional around Thanksgiving more than any other holidays because I am living abroad where it is not recognized while my entire family and country celebrate the festivities leading up to it, all month long.
 It’s hard to get excited and really feel the love of family when you are so far from them.

 So this year I REFUSE to get emotional in that sad-I-am-missing-out state.
 I am focusing on making the best Thanksgiving we have ever had with my family here in the UK.
 We have been reading our Thanksgiving stories all month long to the kids, see our Thanksgiving bookshelf here.
 I have been teaching them everything I can about giving thanks and showing the ones we cared about, their love.
 They are finally at that age where this is sinking in and making sense to them now.

 Not only have we been reading about Thanksgiving, I have been preparing for it all week long.
 This is the most known aspect of Thanksgiving all over the world that we bake and cook for a whole week in line up to the big day.
 So true!
 (I’ve got some amazing pumpkin recipes that are perfect for Thanksgiving!).
 With all that cooking I wanted to have a table setting that would be worthy of all my cooking and baking.